-I would be willing to wager that the largest source of boats' not getting underway is lack of fuel.
+I would be willing to wager that the largest source of boats not getting underway is lack of fuel.
 This is really not something you should let happen.
-Use the "1/3rd-1/3rd-1/3rd" rule.
-Plan on using a 1/3 of your fuel to get there, a 1/3 to get home and 1/3 in reserve for the unpredictable events plus the predictable headwinds.
+Use the "1/3rd-1/3rd-1/3rd" Rule.

+Plan on using a third of your fuel to get there, a third to get home and third in reserve for the unpredictable events plus the predictable headwinds.

 How do you know how much fuel that is?
-Well, the least predictable device on your boat, in my measured opinion, is your fuel gauge.
-This is why I have been constantly recommending to skippers that they keep records of their fuel consumption - engine time when you started, engine time when you refueled, calculated gallons/hour consumed.
+The least predictable device on your boat, in my measured opinion, is your fuel gauge.
+This is why I have been constantly recommending to skippers that they keep records of their fuel consumption - engine time when you started, engine time when you refueled, calculate gallons/hour consumed.
 And write it in a log.
 I have been since day one on every boat.

-It is also a good indication if there is something that needs addressing when fuel consumption stops being predictable, i.e., you're using more than you should be by historical standards.
+It is also a good indication if there is something that needs addressing when fuel consumption stops being predictable, i.e., you're using more than you should be by historical standards (see The Independent, "We All Get Heavier with Age - And so do our Boats!", 5/23/07).

 I really don't recommend storing fuel in cans aboard as a back-up.
 It just seems so much smarter and so much safer to keep and use your log.